 The living room section feels more like a home — or at least a really nice furniture store — with its contemporary art, picture frames, leafy potted plants, and knickknacks filling the shelves.
 With this part of the café, Capital One offers a lived-in environment, which feels akin to your room but doesn’t come with the bed rotting or the doomscrolling.

 While I love the aesthetic of the furniture, the brown couches just aren’t cushiony enough.
-Their firmness made my butt go numb after mere thirty minutes.
+Their firmness made my butt go numb after a mere thirty minutes.
 But this may not be everyone’s experience, and I just may need to start incorporating glutes more regularly into my workout routine.
 So, take that complaint with a grain of salt.

 Also, the couches are almost too spacious, especially for petite people; you have to scooch pretty far in to feel your back touch.
 Again, possibly a short person problem.